jackc/pgx/README.md

 * Supports `database/sql.Scanner` and `database/sql/driver.Valuer` interfaces for custom types
 * Notice response handling
 * Simulated nested transactions with savepoints

+## PgBouncer & Common Gotchas

+* Think about how your application uses the database.
+Unless you know for sure that there will only be one database request at a time (e.g. no goroutines), then **you must use [PgBouncer](https://www.pgbouncer.org/) on top of PostgreSQL** and on top of pgx.
+(That, or some other pooling mechanism, like pgxpool.)
+* This is because pgx is only designed to be used by **one process/thread at a time**, unlike the other Golang SQL drivers that you may be used to.
+Without a pooling mechanism, you will quickly start to get "conn busy" errors, as documented in [issue #635](https://github.com/jackc/pgx/issues/635).
+Brandur has [an excellent blog post](https://brandur.org/postgres-connections) explaining why using PgBouncer is really important.
+Even for a small web-app, you need to use PgBouncer.
+* In order to use PgBouncer with pgx, you must include `statement_cache_mode=describe` in your DSN connection string.
+This is described in more detail in [issue #650](https://github.com/jackc/pgx/issues/650).

 ## Performance